samcottle/notes/docslikecode.md

 - `git log`: Shows you the history of git commits.
 For an easier to read version, there's `git log --oneline`.
 - `git checkout`: Lets you choose which commit you want to work on.
 Fow example, to work on the most recent version on the `master` branch you'd use `git checkout master`.
 - `git tag`: Can be used by itself to see a list of all tags that have been made, or in combination with some arguments to tag a commit (`git tag -a tag_name -m "Description for the tag"`).
+- `git pull`: Pulls all the commits that have been made to the repository.
+You can *only* use this if you have committed your files.

 ## Doing stuff in Git